una/una.github.io/_posts/2014-11-18-open-source-design.md

 This is not an issue of greed or wanting credit for work, but it's a problem with feeling like your work isn't really yours to design.
 That sounds strange, especially to proponents of open source, but let me explain.

 Focusing on small design components is creatively blocking.
 How can a designer make the best choices for people when they might not have the full story?
 How can we delineate tasks when multiple designers and developers are working together without stepping on each other's feet?
-The issue queu is one solution for developers, could this be translated to design as well?
+The issue queue is one solution for developers, could this be translated to design as well?
 Designers generally want to build systems for users, not just components on a page.

 ### The Threat of "Design By Committee"